-The MoES through the project will make a concerted effort to target all the above groups.
-As part of its visibility/communication strategy, the MoES through the Project will promote and highlight social benefits for disadvantaged groups and individuals in the society such as the poor, disabled and socially excluded.
+The Project will make a concerted effort to target all the above groups.
+As part of its visibility/communication strategy, the Project will promote and highlight social benefits for disadvantaged groups and individuals in the society such as the poor, disabled and socially excluded.